Trump hits Biden campaign manager for 'strange' election night claim

 CLICK HERE TO GET THE FOX NEWS APP

-“We’re not really concerned what Donald Trump says on Election Night because what he says might have nothing to do with the reality of it,” Dillon said.
+“We’re not really concerned what Donald Trump says on election night because what he says might have nothing to do with the reality of it,” Dillon said.
 “We’re not going to get distracted by it.”

 Fox News' Brooke Singman and Sam Dorman contributed to this report.